Changing courses or provider

 If you wish to transfer to another provider after you have completed six months of your principal course, you do not need to seek permission from the University.

-The University must inform the Australian Government Departments of Education (DIICCSRTE) and Immigration (DIBP) that you have transferred to another provider and will cancel your Confirmation of Enrolment (COE).
-You may need to renew your student visa or apply for a new student visa if your new course is in a different education sector.
-Please contact the DIBP on 131 881 to discuss your circumstances.
+The University must inform the Department of Education and Training and the Department of Home Affairs that you have transferred to another provider and will cancel your Confirmation of Enrolment (CoE).
+If you are transferring to another education provider, there may be visa implications.
+You may need to apply for a new student visa if your new course is at a lower level.
+For further information, please refer to the Home Affairs website or contact them on 131 881 to discuss your circumstances.